Your data privacy strategy and your employees

 - Shadow IT and more

-Even if it is not the company policy for people to work on their own devices or send emails from their personal accounts, it happens.
+Perhaps it is not the company policy for people to work on their own devices or send emails from their personal accounts.
+But it may still happen.

 That’s why protecting your employees’ personal emails and devices should be a high priority right along with protecting company systems.

 Track and minimise the personal (and business!) data they may have shared with other companies.

 Build awareness.
 Seeing how many companies have their personal data can be a wake-up call.
 It will help employees see the importance of protecting customer data.

 Learn about privacy rights while managing their own data by making privacy requests to companies.

 Practice keeping data tidy and organized.
 Good habits start at home.

 Get targeted training on how to spot phishing, what to be aware of when sharing/linking and much more.

 Share data securely with other companies in a transparent way (e.g., when on consultancy assignments or anytime an employee shares data).